intersystems-community/iris-fhir-template/README.md

 The simplest dockerfile which starts IRIS and imports Installer.cls and then runs the Installer.setup method, which creates IRISAPP Namespace and imports ObjectScript code from /src folder into it.
 Use the related docker-compose.yml to easily setup additional parametes like port number and where you map keys and host folders.
 Use .env/ file to adjust the dockerfile being used in docker-compose.

-### Dockerfile-zpm

-Dockerfile-zpm builds for you a container which contains ZPM package manager client so you are able to install packages from ZPM in this container.
-As an example of usage in installs webterminal

-### Dockerfile-web

-Dockerfile-web starts IRIS does the same what Dockerfile does and also sets up the web app programmatically

 ### .vscode/settings.json